Rare Event Analysis via Stochastic Optimal Control: Solving the SOC committor estimation problem

-Finally, the Value Matching loss is a general-purpose SOC objective, not limited to capped hitting-time problems.
+The Value Matching loss is a general-purpose SOC objective, not limited to hitting-time problems.
 We develop VM for finite-horizon, time-dependent SOC problems in~\Cref{subsec:vm_finite} and for uncapped hitting-time problems ($T=+\infty$) in~\Cref{subsec:vm_loss}, where first-order optimality is established.
 These arguments also underpin the more delicate capped hitting-time result of~\Cref{thm:capped_vm_loss}.
-The finite-horizon, time-dependent version of the VM loss is very related to the BSDE loss introduced by \cite{nusken2023interpolating} (which do not provide theoretical guarantees for it).
-We further relate VM to existing SOC and RL losses, including the FBSDE loss~\citep{weinan2017deep,han2018solving}, the moment and log-variance losses~\citep{nusken2021solving}, and the Soft Actor-Critic (SAC) objective~\citep{haarnoja2018soft}, in~\Cref{subsec:comparison_SOC_losses,subsec:SAC}.